Iddingsite/DiffusionGarnet.jl/README.md

 ### 3D simulations

-Bellow is an example of a 3D simulation of garnet diffusion using the same data as in the publication "Simulating major element diffusion in garnet using realistic 3D geometries" by Dominguez et al. (in review).
+Bellow is an example of a 3D simulation of garnet diffusion using the same data as in the publication "Simulating major element diffusion in garnet using realistic 3D geometries" by [Dominguez et al. (2025)](https://doi.org/10.1016/j.cageo.2025.106023).
 The results are saved in a HDF5 file that can be visualised with [ParaView](https://www.paraview.org/).
 The equivalent simulation running on GPU is shown in the [documentation](https://iddingsite.github.io/DiffusionGarnet.jl/dev/diffusion_3D_GPU/).

 ```julia
 using Downloads